Blood Transfusion Malpractice — Deadly Delays & Hospital ErrorsClore Law ·

 What Blood Types are Compatible for Transfusion?

-If you have heard of someone being referred to as a “universal donor” blood type, this means they are type O and their blood can be donated to any of the 4 blood groups.
-If they are type AB, in contrast, then they are a “universal recipient” blood type—meaning they can receive blood from any of the 4 types.
+If you have heard of someone being referred to as a “universal donor” blood type, this means they are type O negative and their blood can be donated to any of the 4 blood groups.
+If they are type AB positive, in contrast, then they are a “universal recipient” blood type—meaning they can receive blood from any of the 4 types.

-The diagram to the right reveals the donor blood types that are compatible to be transfused into other people depending on their blood type, as well those recipient blood types that can receive transfusions from others depending on their blood type.
+The chart below reveals the donor blood types that are compatible to be transfused into other people depending on their ABO blood type and Rh factor, as well those recipient blood types that can receive transfusions from others depending on their blood type and factor.

-If an ABO incompatible blood type is mistakenly transfused into someone who is not a proper recipient for it, this is medical malpractice.
-This ABO transfusion error can cause the person receiving the blood transfusion can die from what is known as a hemolytic transfusion reaction.
+If an ABO/Rh incompatible blood type is mistakenly transfused into someone who is not a proper recipient for it, this is medical malpractice.
+This transfusion error can cause the person receiving the blood transfusion can die from what is known as a hemolytic transfusion reaction.

 What can Blood (Laboratory) Testing Reveal?